The World Loves Melbourne loves Malaysian food from hawker style to more upmarket offerings. Here are our top Malaysian restaurants in Melbourne.

 Blue Chillies - Fitzroy

-Blue Chillies has celebrated sixteen years of livening up Fitzroy with their simple yet sophisticated Malaysian cuisine, friendly staff and cosy atmosphere.
+Blue Chillies has celebrated nearly 20 years of livening up Fitzroy with their simple yet sophisticated Malaysian cuisine, friendly staff and cosy atmosphere.
 As a community of bloggers and their friends gathered in this restaurant (including Jessica from The World Loves Melbourne), there was anticipation for a unique take on Malaysian food.
 We weren’t disappointed!

 Maybe it’s because you’re so hungry, but the first thing you sink your teeth into at a restaurant is always so satisfying, and the Black Pepper Soft-Shell Crab was very moreish.
 I asked the table in general if I was allowed to just swallow all of it but didn’t wait for an answer before I’d already downed the crab.
 No regrets.